Close

 Arbeit

 Each year, the STARA Day Camp for children offers an opportunity for around 95 children aged 6-12 years old to enjoy the great outdoors.
-The aim of this camp is to give children from all backgrounds the chance to spend the summer holidays during the day away from home, when their working parents might not be able to go on holiday.
-The day camp is a place where children can have fun in a relaxed setting.
-There is no obligation to participate in the program and the goal is not to learn English.
-The most important thing is that the children have fun and explore.
+The aim of this camp is to give children from all backgrounds the chance to spend the summer holidays during the day away from home.
+The day camp is a place where children can have fun.
+Besides regular activities like a water fight, there's a day trip, a scavenger hunt, campfires and forest explorations.
+A lot of interactive games will happen in between.
+Here you can find an article about the experience: https://shortlink.uk/1uzx6

 Unterkunft und Verpflegung